Smartcalling/SmartCalling-iOS/README.md

 `pod 'SmartCallingSDK'`

 Make sure you run `pod install` from command line.
 Note that this technique requires Cocoapods 1.9 and above.
+We are aware that there have been some problems with pods on M1 macs which is why we highly recommend using the Swift Package method discussed above.

 ### Manual Installation